Self-Harm and Suicide

 How to recognize self-harm

-- Hitting walls or objects to hurt yourself
+- Hitting walls or objects to hurt oneself;

 What causes people to harm themselves?